What are the day to day operations of this route?

 What type of vehicle do I need?

 The current seller services this route using a 2005 Chevy Cube Van (209k miles – newer motor and transmission).
 This truck is included in the purchase.
 Estimated value is $8,500.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?